 Web Design & Development

-While my forté keeps me busy with type design, I have been known to tackle frequent web design jobs.
+While my forté keeps me busy with type design, I have been known to tackle web development projects.
 I do enjoy a bit of code wrangling.
 This list is a smattering of past projects, some of which can still be found alive on the World Wide Web.

-Contact me if you like what you see and want some for yourself, or if you need your current website improved to meet current web standards.
-I can handle every aspect of the job, from securing domain names and hosting and SSL certificates to custom content management development and custom e-commerce and shopping cart applications.
-My rates and services are scalable to work within most budgets.
+Contact me if you like what you see and want some for yourself.
+I handle every aspect of the job, from securing domain names and hosting and SSL certificates to custom content management development and custom e-commerce and shopping cart applications.

 Art Los Angeles Contemporary